 Or maybe this cool building is their home…

 Tompkins Square Park

 Lily often goes to Tompkins Square Park because she knows all the dogs there and actually works on occasion as a dog walker for the neighborhood’s dogs.
-After an incident with a pet gerbil, Lily has been banned by her parents from ever having a pet again, but they allow her to be dog walker.
+After an incident with a pet gerbil, Lily has been banned by her parents from ever having a pet again, but they allow her to be a dog walker.
 A happy compromise Lily accepted with grace, although, not having grace is what got her that doggy deal.

-I want this to be the bar where Lily had her infamous scene in, however, that was an Irish bar.
+I want this to be the bar where Lily had her infamous scene, however, that was an Irish bar.
 Maybe this is an Irish bar with a taco special?
 Never know!
 It looks like a cool place though.
 Dee, we’ll have to hang out in this bar next time.
 We couldn’t stay because it was time to get our Christmas sights in.

 On our way to the next Dash & Lily’s Book of Dares tour spot, we checked out the Union Square Holiday Market.

 We checked out two of them- the Union Square one and the Bryant Park Holiday Market, which is shown in my featured image.

 These pop-up markets are a staple of NYC around the holiday time.
 Local vendors fill the markets with tons of unique holiday gifts.
 Artsy gifts, beautiful jewelry, fun gifts, yummy food, cozy gifts…you name it!
 The Bryant Park market also includes global vendors.

 There are many throughout the city including pop-ups in Brooklyn and Queens, but the ones that are open throughout the holiday season include (in addition to Union Square and Bryant Park):

 Keep in mind that these holiday markets get crowded, however, since there are a ton of vendors, it doesn’t usually take too long to make a purchase.